tarekziade/blog/entries/maturity.rst

 The PR-Driven approach offers one advantage.
 In case there's an issue, you won't need to bisect the changes to find the offending patch.
-However, it's resource consuming and also requires to test against master once the PR is merged.
+However, it's resource consuming and also requires to test once more against master once the PR is merged.

 The master-driven approach consists of cutting a release every day and testing it.
 All changes done in the past 24h will be tested **together**.
 It is less resource